Skip to Content

 History of the Black Pomeranian

 Blacks were highly sought after in the early years of this dog breed.
-However, the popularity of the black Pom declined when orange and sable Pomeranians made their appearance in the Pom dog world.
+However, the popularity of the black Pom declined when orange and sable Pomeranians appeared in the Pom dog world.

 Pomeranian breeders desperately wanted to breed and exhibit the highly desirable orange and orange Sable Pomeranians.

-The original colors in the Pomeranian breed were white Pomeranian, black Pomeranian, and cream Pomeranian.
-In 1803, William Taplin published "The Sportsman's Cabinet" and mentions the black Pomeranian not being seen as often as the white Pomeranian and other colors.
+The original colors in the Pomeranian breed were white, black, and cream.
+In 1803, William Taplin published “The Sportsman’s Cabinet” and mentions the black Pomeranian not being seen as often as the white Pomeranian and other colors.

-Early in the history of the breed, Kennel Club Pomeranian breeders mated numerous quality black Pom females to any other color Pomeranian dogs in an attempt to breed sable Poms.
+Early in the breed’s history, Kennel Club Pomeranian breeders mated numerous quality black Pom females to any other color Pomeranian dogs in an attempt to breed sable Poms.

-No longer did the white Pomeranians and black Pomeranians rank top position in breeding programs and the show ring.
-Now there were other colors such as orange, sable, blue, and chocolate as well.
+The white Pomeranians and black Pomeranians no longer ranked top position in breeding programs and the show ring.
+Now there were other colors such as orange, sable, blue, and chocolate.

 Black Pomeranian Grooming and Black Pom Coat Care

 Grooming a black Pomeranian is a little more difficult than the standard or orange or orange sable Pomeranians.
-This color dog's coat needs special care and attention if it is to look its best in the show ring.
+This color dog’s coat needs special care and attention to look its best in the show ring.

-The black Pom is another colored Pomeranian dog that needs to be kept out of direct sunshine during the summer months to avoid any red tinges or sunburning of the dog's coat.
+The black Pom is another colored Pomeranian dog that must be kept out of direct sunshine during the summer months to avoid any red tinges or sunburning of the dog’s coat.

-Dog coat conditioning sprays containing sunscreen are a must-have item to maintain coat condition for a pure black Pomeranian.
-I personally recommend and use the following dog grooming products.
+Dog coat conditioning sprays containing sunscreen are a must-have item for a pure black Pomeranian to maintain coat condition.
+I recommend and use the following dog grooming products.

 Recommended Coat Care Products For Black Pomeranians

 Avoid exposing your black Pom to harsh sunlight will help the appearance of the black coat.
 Using ordinary talcum powder for grooming is to be avoided.
-A good alternative to use on any black Pom show dog is a black chalk block.
+A black chalk block is a good alternative to use on any black Pom show dog.

 Breeding and Exhibiting Black Adult Show Pomeranians